alan-turing-institute/rds-course/coursebook/modules/m2/2-02-06-LinkingDatasets.md

 ### Joining in Pandas

 Pandas allows for database-style joins.
 If you have experience of SQL, you'll be familiar with the terminology of left/right/inner/outer etc. joins.
-Pandas makes these join types (or similar) available in the Pandas API via with `pd.merge` and provides a comprehensive summary of joins [in the docs](https://pandas.pydata.org/docs/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging).
+Pandas makes these join types (or similar) available in the Pandas API via `pd.merge` and provides a comprehensive summary of joins [in the docs](https://pandas.pydata.org/docs/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging).
 Here, for demonstration, we will give an example using a simple left join, similar to a `LEFT OUTER` join in SQL.

 ```{code-cell} ipython3
 import pandas as pd